-Self-Advocacy Tool: Request for Due Process Hearing to Resolve Special Education Disputes
+Self-Advocacy Tool: Due Process Complaint Form (Request for Hearing to Resolve Special Education Disputes)

 Parents who disagree with special education decisions can pursue a dispute resolution process called a Due Process Hearing.
 This is an official hearing that families can attend on their own, or with an attorney of their choice, to address special education disagreements such as whether a school is following a child’s IEP or special education laws, whether a child’s current IEP is appropriate and meets a child’s needs in the least restrictive environment, or whether a child is being discriminated on the basis of their recognized disabilities.